Hulk Hogan Rookie Cards and Other Vintage Cards

 Hulk Hogan 1982 Wrestling All Stars card #2

-The 1982 Wrestling All Stars Hulk Hogan rookie card #2 (series “A”) may be the most expensive wrestling card ever made.
-Wrestling cards were once considered a novelty, but this set has proven to be very collectable.
+The 1982 Wrestling All Stars Hulk Hogan rookie card #2 (series “A”) may be the most valuable wrestling card ever made.
+Wrestling cards were once considered a novelty, but this set has proven to be very collectible.
 Of all the superstars in the set, Hulk Hogan is easily the most recognizable.

-- Pre-Hulkamania: When Hulk Hogan became a world-wide sensation it was called Hulkamania.
-It wasn’t just Hulk Hogan who got more popular, everything related to wresting did.
-If the Wrestling All Stars cards had come out a few years later, a wrestling set with a Hulk Hogan card would have attracted a lot more attention.
-But in 1982, he was just another wrestler who was well-known in his region, but who meant nothing to fans in other parts of the country.
+- Pre-Hulkamania: When Hulk Hogan became a worldwide sensation it was called Hulkamania.
+It wasn’t just Hulk Hogan who got more popular, everything related to wrestling did.
+If the Wrestling All Stars cards had come out a few years later, wrestling set with a Hulk Hogan card would have attracted a lot more attention.
+But in 1982, he was just another wrestler who was well-known in his region but who meant nothing to fans in other parts of the country.
 For that reason, fans and collectors did not order this set in large numbers.